chucksdaniel/e-com/README.md

+# E-Commerce

-# E-Commerce full stack application with MERN with DevOps
+Full stack application with MERN (Mongodb, Express, React and Node) and DevOps